Communities That Care (CTC)

 CTC Board Leadership

-Jessica Wulf - Chair, Brookings Area Habitat for Humanity
+Jessica Vrchota - Chair, Brookings Area Habitat for Humanity

-Audra Kelley Fullerton - Vice Chair, Lake House Consulting
+Audra Fullerton - Vice Chair, SDSU Miller Wellness Center Counseling

 Devan Schaefer - Vice Secretary, First Bank & Trust